Yardanico/Nim/doc/destructors.rst

 Other value-based compound types like ``object`` and ``array`` are handled correspondingly.
 For ``object`` however, the compiler generated hooks can be overridden.
-This can also be important to use an alternative traversal of the involved datastructure that is more efficient or in order to avoid deep recursions.
+This can also be important to use an alternative traversal of the involved data structure that is more efficient or in order to avoid deep recursions.